Key takeaways:

 }

-The next step in implementing functions for our module is allocating and using memory in user mode.
-Letโ€™s see how itโ€™s done.
+}The next stage of implementing functions for our kernel module is to work with memory allocated in user mode.
+Let’s see how to do it.

 Using memory allocated in user mode

-The read function weโ€™re going to write will read characters from a device.
+The read function we’re going to create will handle read operations performed on a character device file from the user space.
 The signature of this function must be appropriate for the function from the file_operations structure:

-ssize_t (*read) (struct file *filep, char *buffer, size_t len, loff_t *offset);
+ssize_t (*read)(struct file *filep, char __user * buffer, size_t len, loff_t * offset);Where:

-The read function characteristics
+read function characteristics

 To work with information from the device file, the user allocates a special buffer in the user-mode address space.
 Then, the read function copies the information to this buffer.
 The address to which a pointer from the user space points and the address in the kernel address space may have different values.
-Thatโ€™s why we cannot simply dereference the pointer.
+That’s why you cannot simply dereference the pointer.

 When working with these pointers, we have a set of specific macros and functions we declare in the linux/uaccess.h file.
 The most suitable function in our case is copy_to_user.
-Its name speaks for itself: it copies specific data from the kernel buffer to the buffer allocated in the user space.
+Its name speaks for itself: this function copies specific data from the kernel buffer to the buffer allocated in the user space.
 It also verifies if a pointer is valid and if the buffer size is large enough.
-Hereโ€™s the code for the copy_to_user prototype:
+Here’s the copy_to_user function interface:

-First of all, this function must receive three parameters:
+copy_to_user(void __user *to, const void *from, unsigned long n)First of all, this function must receive three parameters:

-• A pointer to the buffer
+- A pointer to the userspace-allocated buffer

-• A pointer to the data source
+- A pointer to the data source allocated in the kernel space

 If there are any errors in execution, the function will return a value other than 0.
 In case of successful execution, the value will be 0.
-The copy_to_user function contains the _user macro that documents the process.
-Also, this function allows us to find out if the code uses pointers from the address space correctly.
+The copy_to_user function contains the __user macro that documents the process.
+This function also allows us to find out if the code uses pointers from the address space correctly.
 This is done using Sparse, an analyzer for static code.
-To be sure that it works correctly, always mark the user address space pointers as _user.
+To be sure that it works correctly, always mark the user address space pointers as __user.

 static ssize_t device_file_read(